Daniel Nava: Kansas City T-Bones

 On June 2, 2019, Nava signed with the Kansas City T-Bones of the independent American Association.
 During the 2019 season, he appeared in 71 games for the T-Bones, batting .288 with seven home runs and 46 RBIs.
 Nava was released by the T-Bones on March 5, 2020.

 During the 2019–20 winter baseball season, Nava played briefly for Algodoneros de Guasave of the Mexican Pacific League, appearing in seven games while batting .148 (4-for-27) with one RBI.

 Coaching career

-On February 8, 2023, Nava was hired by the Los Angeles Dodgers organization to serve as the manager for their High-A affiliate, the Great Lakes Loons.
+Nava was hired by the Los Angeles Dodgers organization as a coach in 2021.
+He managed the Arizona Complex League Dodgers during the 2021 season and was bench coach for the Rancho Cucamonga Quakes in 2022.
+In February 2023, Nava was named manager of the Dodgers' High-A affiliate, the Great Lakes Loons.
+The Loons posted the second-best record of the 2023 Midwest League season, and reached the league's championship game.
+Prior to the 2024 season, Nava was named outfield coordinator for the Dodgers' minor-league organization.